Johan Reinholdz

-Johan Reinholdz (born 30 June 1980) is a progressive metal artist best known for his work with the Swedish progressive metal band Andromeda, Swedish death metal band NonExist and the melodic death metal band Skyfire.
-He composed Andromeda's debut album, Extension of the Wish.
-He has also released four more studio albums with Andromeda and one live-album.
-In 2004 he joined Skyfire on Esoteric in 2009.
-Since early 2017 he plays with Dark Tranquillity, going from live member to full time member in 2020, replacing original guitarist Martin Henriksson.
+Johan Reinholdz (born 30 June 1980) is a Swedish guitarist known for his work with the progressive metal band Andromeda, and melodic death metal bands Dark Tranquillity, NonExist and Skyfire.
+He composed Andromeda's debut album, Extension of the Wish, as well as much of its other material.
+He has also released four more studio albums with Andromeda and two live albums.
+In 2004, Reinholdz joined Skyfire and made his album debut on Esoteric in 2009.
+Since early 2017, he has played with Dark Tranquillity.